strangetom/ingredient-parser/docs/source/start/index.rst

 - ``discard_isolated_stop_words``

-  If True (default), then any stop words that appear in isolation in the name, preparation, or comment fields are discarded.
+  If True (default), then any stop words that appear in isolation in the name, preparation, size or comment fields are discarded.
 If False, then all words from the input sentence are retained in the parsed output.
 For example:

 .. code:: python